siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 + `temp` of type `double`

 ## Sources
-Sources allow you to receive events with various data formats via multiple transports into streams for processing.
+Sources allow you to receive events via multiple transports and with various data formats into streams for processing.

-Source let you define a mapping to convert the incoming event from its native data format (such as `JSON`, `TEXT`, `XML`, etc) to Siddhi Event, when such mapping is not customised it assumes that the arriving events adhere to a predefined format.
+Source let you define a mapping to convert the incoming event from its native data format (such as `JSON`, `TEXT`, `XML`, etc) to Siddhi Event, when customization to such mappings is not provided Siddhi assumes that the arriving event adhere to a predefined format based on the stream definition and the selected message format.

 **Purpose**